sh6khan/git-cheat-sheet/README.md

 1. [Git Clone](#git-clone)

 ## Starting
-Starting is super easy... that is if you have a mac !
+Starting is super easy... that is if you have a mac!
 If you don't have a mac and are running Windows, then there is a very simple solution...
-Buy a mac !! (the new ones are like super thin)
+Buy a mac!! (the new ones are like super thin)

 open up your terminal to see exactly what version you have of git
 ```